 '''

 You must supply some required Boot Options.
 At any prompt, you can type:

 "restart" - restart the query mode.

 "reboot" - reboot.

 "exit" - boot with with existing values.

+'''

+'''

+"diag" - enter the diag shell.

 "reset" - reset the bof and reboot.

 Press ENTER to begin, or 'flash' to enter firmware update...

-'''

-Note: The restart command can be used at any time to start off at the beginning of the menu options.

 Press Enter.

-'''

 Software Location

-------

 You must enter the URL of the TiMOS software.

 The location can be on a Compact Flash device,

 or on the network.

 Here are some examples

-cfl:/timos1.1R1

-ftp://user:passwd@192.168.1.150/./timos1.1R1
+cf1:/timos1.0R1

+ftp://user:passwd@192.168.1.150/./timos1.0R1

+tftp://192.168.1.150/./timos1.0R1

-tftp://192.168.1.150/./timos1.1R1Software Image URL:
+Software Image URL:

-'''

-'''

 Enter the software URL.
-(For example, ftp://<user>:password>@10.10.170.22/./images/both.tim)
+(For example, ftp://

-'''
+<user>:<password>@10.10.170.22/./images/both.tim)

-''' Configuration File Location
+Configuration File Location

 You must enter the location of configuration

 file to be used by TiMOS.
 The file can be on

 a Compact Flash device, or on the network.

 Here are some examples

-cfl:/config.cfg
+cf1:/config.cfg

 ftp://user:passwd@192.168.1.150/./config.cfg

 tftp://192.168.1.150/./config.cfg

 No existing Config URL

-Press Enter, or type 'none' for no Config URL.

-Config File URL: '''

-Enter the location of the configuration file or none since you are booting for the first time.

 '''

+'''

+Press ENTER, or type 'none' for no Config URL.

+Config File URL:

+'''

+Enter the location of the configuration file.
+Or none since you are booting for the first time

+'''

 Boot Interface Management

-------

 You specified a network location for either the

 software or the configuration file.
 You need to,

 configure either uplinkA or uplinkB ports.

 You will be asked to configure the port number, IP address,

 static routes, and VLAN Id for uplink ports.

 uplinkA Port Setting

 Existing uplinkA port settings are:

 uplinkA-port 1/1/1

 uplinkA-address 0

-uplinkA-vlan

-0
+uplinkA-vlan 0

 uplinkA port is configured for Boot Interface Management,

-Press Enter to proceed with existing port settings
+Press ENTER to proceed with existing port settings

 Or "disable" to disable the port for Boot Interface Management

 Or "edit" to change the port settings:

 Type edit.

 Existing uplinkA port for Boot Interface Management is port 1/1/1.

-Press Enter to keep it.
+Press ENTER to keep it.

 Enter the new uplinkA port number for Boot Interface Management:

+Enter the port which it connected to the network (for example, 1/1/24).

+You need to assign an IP address for this port.

+The IP address should be entered in standard

 '''

-Enter the port that it connected to the network (for example, 1/1/24).
+''' dotted decimal form with a network length.

+example: 192.168.1.169/24

-You need to assign an IP address for this port.
-The IP address should be entered in standard dotted decimal form with a network length. example: 192.168.1.169/24 Or type "0" to obtain IP address and static route through DHCP.
-Existing IP address and static routes will be deleted. uplinkA port is configured to obtain IP address and static route through dhcp.
-Press Enter to keep it.
-Enter uplinkA port IP Address:
+Or type "0" to obtain IP address and static route

+through DHCP.
+Existing IP address and static routes

+will be deleted.

+uplinkA port is configured to obtain IP address and static route through dhcp.

+Press ENTER to keep it.

+Enter uplinkA port IP Address: '''

-Enter the IP address and mask that the device should use (for example, 10.135.4.172/24).
+Enter the IP address and the mask that the device should use (for example, 10.135.4.172/24).